1. Others

 Protect from light

-1. It is recommended to store the stock solution at -20℃ or -80℃ away from light and avoid repetitive freeze-thaw cycles.
+1. It is recommended to store the stock solution at -20°C or -80°C, protected from light, and avoid repeated freeze-thaw cycles.

-2. Please adjust the concentration of Dihydroethidium working solution according to the actual situation.
+2. Please adjust the concentration of the Dihydroethidium working solution according to actual conditions.

-3. This product is for R&D use only, not for drug, household, or other uses.
+3. This product is for research use only.

-4. For your safety and health, please wear a lab coat and disposable gloves to operate.
+4. For your safety and health, please wear a lab coat and disposable gloves during operation.

 MedChemExpress (MCE) has not independently confirmed the accuracy of these methods.
 They are for reference only.